NutsR/Elpers/README.md

 # Elpers
 elpCamp
-No longer has updates since app
+No longer has updates since app has been deployed on heroku for further development currently on halt :) ;P